 Spider Curls Benefits & Limitations

-With spider curls, your arms are automatically out in front of your body.
+Your arms are automatically out in front of your body with spider curls.
 And you can choose to use a wide palms-up grip.
 So this exercise can target biceps peak in multiple ways.

 - Prevents unnecessary movement and eliminates momentum to isolate the bicep